regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Move

-Moves a character on the map using the map's X and Y position.
+Moves a character on the map using either the map's ID or X and Y position.
+Provide either 'map_id' or both 'x' and 'y' coordinates in the request body.

 ### Example
 ```dart